 - restricting certain types of food, such as carbohydrates or high-fat foods

 - skipping meals

 - excessively exercising.

 Binge eating and purging

-People with the binge eating and purging subtype of anorexia nervosa have similar symptoms to the restricting type, but they also have behaviours that include:
+People with the ‘binge eating and purging’ subtype of anorexia nervosa have similar symptoms to the restricting type, but also engage in behaviours that include:

 Long-term risks of ongoing anorexia nervosa

 Untreated and ongoing anorexia nervosa can cause problems including: